adayoung/sage/README.md

 ## Requirements
 - Python 2.7+ (2.7.3 recommended).
 3+ not yet supported.
 - Unix-like operating system (OS X, Linux, BSD, etc...)
-_If you'd like to be the Windows maintainer for sage, please get in touch with me._

 ## Documentation
 Go to http://astralinae.github.com/sage for a prebuilt version of the current documentation.
 Otherwise build them yourself from the sphinx sources in the docs folder.